l-yc/hack-mit-2025/frontend/DEPLOYMENT.md

 - **Vercel Functions**: Consider Pro plan for higher limits
 - **CDN**: Optimize asset delivery

-Your ContentGenAI app is now deployed and ready for production use!
+Your Hyperfeed app is now deployed and ready for production use!